express vs faker vs lowdb vs miragejs vs json-server vs restify vs hapi vs sapper

 • faker:

-Select Faker when you need to generate large amounts of fake data for testing or development purposes.
-It's particularly useful for populating databases with realistic data structures without the need for manual entry.
+Choose faker if you need to generate large amounts of fake data for testing or development purposes.
+It is useful for populating databases, creating realistic user profiles, and simulating data-driven applications.

 • lowdb: